Subhanshu-Kumar/Credit-Card-Financial-Dashboard/README.md

 # Credit_Card_Financial_Dashboard
-Real-time Credit Card Financial Dashboard using ProgreSQL and Microsoft Power BI The query editing was done in 'ProgreSQL,' and the visualization part used 'Microsoft Power BI.'
+Real-time Credit Card Financial Dashboard using ProgreSQL and Microsoft Power BI.

+The query editing was done in 'ProgreSQL,' and the visualization part used 'Microsoft Power BI.'
 Also, for analysis, I used Power BI's query tool.